wowserhq/wowser/README.md

 ## Features

  * Lightweight in-browser client without reliance on external plugins.
- * Aims to be expansion agnostic, currently supporting Wrath of the Lich King.
+ * Currently targeting Wrath of the Lich King.
  * A low-level interface for developing bots/tools and debugging servers.